The Many-colored Rush Tyrant may soon be placed in a monotypic family of its own. The Tachuridae. Photo: Rich Hoyer

 Day 15: The tour ends this morning with transfers to Viru Viru International Airport in Santa Cruz de la Sierra.

-*If you are continuing on to the second tour, Bolivia: Barba Azul NP, Sadiri Lodge, and Apolo Valley, in the afternoon of Day 14 you will fly instead to La Paz and spend the night at Lake Titicaca.
-Day 15 equals Day 1 of the second tour.
+*If you are continuing on to the second tour, Bolivia: Northern Andes, Madidi National Park and Barba Azul, in the afternoon of Day 14 you will fly instead to La Paz and spend the night in La Paz.

 This tour is arranged by our American partner WINGS